-- (i) the value of financial guarantees and - (ii) non-unit cash flows ("Non Linked Reserve BEL": mainly, future expenses net of future management charges (fees) and other cash outflows net of future loadings).
+- (i) the "SII Investment BEL": Best Estimate of future payments to beneficiaries, that is, the bid value of the units allocated to those policies (including the value of biting guarantees), plus the value of potential financial guarantees that could bite in the future; - (ii) the "Non Linked Reserve BEL": covering future expenses net of future management charges (fees) and other cash outflows (optional death or "Waiver of Contributions" benefits), also net of future loadings).

-The value of financial guarantees and non-unit cash flows is calculated by projecting future cash flows using realistic assumptions, taking into account the contract boundary and discounting using the appropriate risk-free interest rates curves.
+The value of financial guarantees (that exist only for Guaranteed Access Policies) and non-unit cash flows is calculated by projecting future cash flows using realistic assumptions, taking into account the contract boundary (see below) and discounting using the appropriate EIOPA risk-free interest rates curves.

 There is no minimum value to the Solvency II TPs and so the resulting BEL could be negative.